navanchauhan/navanchauhan.github.io/Content/posts/2023-04-30-n-body-simulation.md

 The n-body problem is a classic puzzle in physics (and thus astrophysics) and mathematics that deals with predicting the motion of multiple celestial objects that interact with each other through gravitational forces.

 Imagine you are observing a *cosmic dance* between multiple celestial bodies, all tugging on one another as they move through space.
-The n-body problem aims to undersand and predict the paths of these objects as they move through space.
+The n-body problem aims to understand and predict the paths of these objects as they move through space.

 When `n=2`, i.e we have only two objects, say the Earth and the Moon, we can easily apply Newtonian physics to predict their motion.
 However, when `n>2`, the problem becomes much more difficult to solve analytically.[1]
 This is because each object feels the gravitational pull from all other objects, and thus the equations of motion become coupled and non-linear.

-As the number of objects increases, finding an exact solution becomes impossible, and we rely on analyticals approximations.
+As the number of objects increases, finding an exact solution becomes impossible, and we rely on analytical approximations.

 ## Visualising a basic orbit